jan-bogaerts/mark/src/markdownCode.md

 - the service also maintains a list of entry-points: this is a sub-list of the available transformers which can be used as starting points for building text-fragments.
 - Transformers can be register. this adds them to the list.
 A second parameter indicates if the transformer should also be added as an entry-point
 - Transformers can also be unregister. this will remove them from the list of available transformers and the list of entry-points.
+- getTransformer(name): search for the transformer with the specified name in this.transformers and return the result

 ### all-spark service